Alexander Farnese, Duke of Parma: French Wars of Religion

-First Expedition into France
+First expedition into France

-Farnese intended to turn his attention back to the northern Netherlands, where the Dutch rebels had regrouped, but on the night of August 1–2, 1589, Henry III of France was assassinated, and Farnese was ordered into France, in support of the Duke of Mayenne and the Catholic opposition to Protestant Henri de Navarre known also as the "Béarnaise".
-This enabled the Dutch rebels to regain their momentum, which had been in ever deeper trouble since 1576.
+Farnese intended to turn his attention back to the northern Netherlands, where the Dutch rebels had regrouped, but on the night of 1–2 August 1589, Henry III of France was assassinated, and Farnese was ordered into France, in support of the Duke of Mayenne and the Catholic opposition to Protestant Henri de Navarre known also as the "Béarnaise".
+This enabled the Dutch rebels to regain momentum in their revolt, which had been in ever deeper trouble since 1576.
 Parma had warned Philip II that the French incursion would endanger the gains made in the Netherlands and stated he would not accept responsibility for the losses or failures resulting from not heeding his advice.

 Parma left Brussels on 6 August 1590 and ultimately arrived at Guise on 15 August.
 In late August, he moved to relieve Paris from the lengthy siege it had been placed under by Huguenots and Royalists loyal to Henry IV.
 Farnese's main goal was simply to resupply Paris by raising the blockade, not obliterating Henry's army.
 When Henry learned of the approach of Mayenne and Farnese, he broke camp to actively engage in battle.
 Parma had no intention of engaging in combat.
 He determined that capturing the fort at Lagny-sur-Marne would ensure traffic was maintained along the river Marne which was still in the hands of the Catholic League.
-At dawn on 5 September, Lagny was bombarded then stormed by Spanish troops who put its 800-man garrison to the sword, all within sight of Henri's camp, a mere 12km away.
-The latter abandoned the siege of Paris two days later but made one last "Hail Mary" attempt on 8-9 September which failed.
+At dawn on 5 September, Lagny was bombarded then stormed by Spanish troops who put its 800-man garrison to the sword, all within sight of Henri's camp, a mere 12 km away.
+The latter abandoned the siege of Paris two days later but made one last "Hail Mary" attempt on 8–9 September which failed.
 With the course of the Marne completely open to traffic, supplies flowed into Paris for the next several days.